-The focus of our previous work was on identifying and classifying different categories of models [7] and providing support for specific models within each category (e.g., requirements models [6], architecture models [30], and design models [15]).
+The focus of our previous work was on identifying and classifying different categories of models and providing support for specific models within each category (e.g., requirements models (Boehm et al., 1998), architecture models (Medvidovic et al., 1999), and design models (Egyed and Medvidovic, 2000)).
 This paper discusses a set of techniques we have developed to bridge the information gap created by such heterogeneous models.

-In many ways, we view the problem of bridging heterogeneous models as similar to the one that has recently generated much interest in the software architecture community: a software architecture can be conceptualized as a diagram consisting of "boxes," representing components, and "lines," representing component relationships (i.e., connectors); while we may have a more complete understanding of the components, many of the critical properties of a software system are hidden within its connectors [28,40].
+In many ways, we view the problem of bridging heterogeneous models as similar to the one that has recently generated much interest in the software architecture community: a software architecture can be conceptualized as a diagram consisting of "boxes," representing components, and "lines," representing component relationships (i.e., connectors); while we may have a more complete understanding of the components, many of the critical properties of a software system are hidden within its connectors (Mehta et al., 2000; Shaw, 1993).
 Similarly, the individual models produced during a software system's lifecycle comprise the "lifecycle architecture" boxes; the properties of these individual models are typically well understood.
 Much more challenging is the problem of understanding and providing the necessary support for the lines between the boxes, i.e., the model "connectors."

 The work described in this paper focuses on model connectors traditionally associated with the "upstream" activities in the software lifecycle: requirements, architecture, and design.
-In particular, we have devised a set of techniques for bridging 1. requirements and architecture models,
+In particular, we have devised a set of techniques for bridging

+- 1. requirements and architecture models,

-- 2. architecture and design models, and - 3. different design models, both at the same level and across levels of abstraction.
+- 2. architecture and design models, and

+- 3. different design models, both at the same level and across levels of abstraction.

 As this paper will demonstrate, each of the three cases introduces its own issues and challenges.
 Moreover, for practical reasons, our investigation to date has focused on a limited number of models.
 Nevertheless, we have been able to successfully develop and combine a set of model connectors that allow us to start with a high-level requirements negotiation and arrive at a low-level application design in a principled manner.
-In the process, we have developed a novel, lightweight technique for transferring requirements into architectural decisions.
+In the process, we have developed a novel, light-weight technique for transferring requirements into architectural decisions.
 We have also introduced a model transformation framework that supports multiple views of a system's design.

 The results outlined above are specific to our approaches to requirements, architecture, and design modeling.
 However, we have leveraged this experience, along with existing literature on software model transformations, to devise a set of shared principles we believe to be model-independent.
-In particular, we classify the properties of model connectors and relation-ships among individual elements of different models.
+In particular, we classify the properties of model connectors and relationships among individual elements of different models.
 We illustrate these properties and relationships both via examples drawn from our work and from well-understood software transformation techniques (e.g. compilation).